XNSPY: Experience Unmatched Parental Monitoring & Control

 Web and App Filtering

-With 29 filtering categories, Qustodio lets parents choose whether to allow, block, or receive alerts for different types of websites.
-On the other hand, if a site is manually added, parents can also select an ignore option which ensures that the site does not appear in any reports.
+With 29 filtering categories, Qustodio lets users choose whether to allow, block, or receive alerts for different types of websites.
+On the other hand, if a site is manually added, they can also select an ignore option, which ensures that the site does not appear in any reports.

-For apps, parents can receive alerts when a new app is installed, and block its access or set time limits.
+For apps, alerts are sent when a new app is installed, allowing users to block its access or set time limits.

 Qustodio runs smoothly across iOS, Android, Mac, Windows, Chromebook, and Kindle devices.
 It supports Android version 7 and above, and iOS version 12 and above.